NA-MIC/ProjectWeek/PW38_2023_GranCanaria/README.md

 ## Registrants

 Do not add your name to this list below.
 It is maintained by the organizers based on your registration.
-Registration not open yet.<!--[Register here](https://forms.gle/AyPNhqVeXVD3xR2q9).-->
+Register [here](https://docs.google.com/forms/d/1q6Viej5nxazcoliwTcK0OJtr2I_ECR5fzuRzIo3WsIQ/)

 List of registered participants so far (names will be added here after processing registrations):